noahmarro/htdp2/00howToProgram/README.md

-# Prolog: How to Program
+# Prologue: How to Program

 To program is to write down comprehensible arithmetic expressions, and to compute is to determine their value.